 I have already presented you the national enemy number one at the beginning of the year.
 Now, I’ll show you the public enemy number two: Soy.
-Everyone is talking about soy in the last few months.
-Soybeans are found in many different forms: as flour (gluten-free), sauce, tofu, chunks, milk, cream, edamame, tempeh, etc.
+Everyone is talking about it in the last few months.
+Soybeans are found in many different forms: flour (gluten-free), sauce, tofu, chunks, milk, cream, edamame, tempeh, etc.

 But soy is controversial: Men supposedly grow breasts.
 The cultivation of soy may contribute to the deforestation of the rain forest and it is said to be totally unhealthy, bad and harmful for humans and our climate.
 But what is behind this?
 Only a nutritional myth or is it a fact?

 Soybeans are leguminous plants and contain all essential amino acids.
 Therefore, they are an optimal protein source.
 They also contain many dietary fibers as well as vitamins (B1, B2, E, folic acid), iron, and calcium.
 They also provide phytoestrogens, including isoflavones and lignans.

 Numerous studies have shown many positive effects of eating soy and phytoestrogens.
 The risk of developing breast and prostate cancer can drop by as much as 50 % (!).
 This also explains the comparatively low breast and prostate cancer rate in Asians / Asian women compared to the western world.
 In Asia, much more soy is eaten than in Europe or the US.
 A 30 % lower probability of developing ovarian cancer and a 50% lower probability of developing uterine cancer are the result of numerous studies focusing on a soy diet.